 Farmers Market and The Grove

 Trendy restaurants and shops face the central park area, where a water fountain dances to musical medleys.
-An old-fashioned, green trolley clatters three blocks to Farmers Market only a little faster than you could get there on foot, but kids love it nevertheless.

 Farmers Market maintains a strong connection to its past, its red vinyl stools, green counters and green-painted folding chairs filled with tourists and Hollywood locals who still buy meats and produce here.
 The air fills with mouth-watering smells from Cajun-flavored Gumbo Pot and the market's international food stalls, and everyone stops for a bite to eat.
 Looking for celebrities?
 The Los Angeles Times dubs this unlikely locale the best place to spot them, although frankly, I've never recognized anyone famous when I've been there.